There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 The contraceptive pill was invented in 1960.
-Fifty years on, many new inventions have been added to the list of contraception methods, but the pill remains the main form of female contraception.
+Fifty years on, many new inventions have been added to the list of available contraception methods, but the pill remains the most popular form of female contraception.

-The contraceptive pill will prevent you from getting pregnant in 95% of cases and comes close to a 99% protection if you take it as prescribed: you must take one pill every day.
+The contraceptive pill will prevent you from getting pregnant in 95% of cases and it comes close to providing 99% protection if you take one pill every day as prescribed.

 The pill can come in two forms: the combined contraceptive pill (containing the hormones estrogen and progestin) or the mini-pill (only progestin).
 In the case of the mini-pill, it's important that you take your pill every day at the same time (you should not be late by more than three hours).

 Keep in mind that the pill does not provide any protection against STIs and that a doctor's prescription is required to buy it.

 Among the different types of contraceptives, the male condom is a strong contender to the title of most common contraception method.
 It is easy to use, affordable and offers the best protection against STIs (e.g. gonorrhoea, chlamydia, HIV).

 Condoms are usually made of latex, but if you are allergic to latex, some brands also specialize in condoms made of polyurethane or lambskin.
 These two are also compatible with lube (latex condoms are not, unless with water-based lubricant); however lambskin condoms do not provide protection against STIs.